A case recently handled by our legal team has been profiled in a feature article on Law360.

 The cases were combined in April of 2018, and a settlement deal was negotiated and drafted in March 2019.
 The presiding judge approved the deal on Friday, August 9, 2019, a day after he stated the settlement provided a reasonable resolution to “difficult and unsettled issues involving wage-and-hour-laws” at a fairness hearing.

-The Judge’s approval allows for the $14.5M million total payout for plaintiffs to be dispersed as follows:
+The Judge’s approval allows for the $14.5M million total payouts for plaintiffs to be dispersed as follows:

 - Equating to roughly $10,000 for each of the 17 named plaintiffs;